kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

 {{% notice info %}}
 It is highly advisable to always use the `lag` and `target` monitoring fo closed-loop axis.
-Failure to do so, will most likely results in unexpected behaviour.
+Failure to do so will most likely result in unexpected behavior.
 {{% /notice %}}

 {{% notice info %}}